IuliiaKonovalova/school_app/README.md

   ![Login page](documentation/features/login_page/login_page.png)

-Login Page has a dark-blue container with a login form which has a header and input fields for the user to fill in.
-Plus it has a button "Sign In" and "Forgot password?", which leads to the forgot password page.
+Login Page has a dark-blue container with a login form, which has a header and input fields for the user to fill in.
+Plus it has a button "Sign In" and "Forgot password?", leading to the forgot password page.

   ![Login page header](documentation/features/login_page/login_page_header.png)

-The header has a title "Log in" and a subtitle "If you have not created an account yet, then please sign up first."
+The header has the title "Log in" and the subtitle "If you have not created an account yet, then please sign up first."

 When the user clicks on the button, he is redirected to the registration page.

   ![Login page header](documentation/features/login_page/login_page_signup_button.png)

-Underneath, there are two fields, which have to be filled out in order to log in:
+Underneath, there are two fields which have to be filled out in order to log in:

 - Username or email address
 - Password